 - Figure out what your goals are and choose a niche – eg Travel, Automotive or Parenting

-- Develop a business plan: what does your site do, and how will it work?
+- Develop a business plan: what is your business idea, what does your site do, and how will it work?

-- Build your website – I highly recommend you use WordPress (get BlueHost to install WordPress onto your sites back end cPanel)
+- Build your website – I highly recommend you use WordPress4 (get BlueHost to install WordPress4 onto your sites back end cPanel)

 - Create your content